 PIs: Fjellheim, Hvidsten.
 Funding to Hvidsten: NMBU (Tverrforsk and PhD student).

 Collaboration with Siri Fjellheim and Simen R. Sandve.

 Host-microbial interactions and holo-genomics

-We are developing network-based methods for unraveling the genetic interactions between hosts and their microbial communities (holo-genomics) ... in fish and cow.
+We are developing network-based methods for unraveling the genetic interactions between hosts and their microbial communities (holo-genomics) ... in fish, cow and more.

 PIs: Pope, Sandve, Hvidsten.
-Funding to Hvidsten: NMBU (postdoc) and Research Council of Norway/EU (WP in ImprovAFish).
+Funding to Hvidsten: NMBU (postdoc, PhD student) and Research Council of Norway/EU (WPs in ImprovAFish, 3D-omics and HoloRuminant).

 With Odd-Arne Olsen we are investigating the developmental transitions modulated by membrane-anchored calpain DEFECTIVE KERNEL 1 in Physcomitrella patens.

 With Rishikesh Bhalerao (Umeå University) we are investigating the regulatory control of seasonal growth in trees.

 With Bartosz Wilczyński (University of Warsaw) we are developing methods for regulatory network inference using multi-omics data.